 Colour Space

-The image’s colour space can also play a part.
-If you are using a small colour gamut working space such as sRGB you may see very little difference between the intents because much of the colour from the camera has already been lost.
-You’ll see a greater difference if you use Adobe RGB or ProPhoto RGB, or if you process your images in software that uses a wide gamut working space such as Lightroom.
+The image’s colour space can also influence the outcome.
+If you use a small colour gamut working space like sRGB, you may notice minimal differences between the intents because much of the camera’s colour information has already been lost.
+However, if you utilize Adobe RGB or ProPhoto RGB, or process images in software with a wide gamut working space like Lightroom, you’ll observe more significant variations.

 Inkjet Paper

 Generally, the glossier the paper the larger the colour gamut.
 So, if you are using a gloss or semi-gloss paper, more colours from an image may be in-gamut.
-Likewise, if you are using a matte paper then you may get more benefit from trying ‘perceptual’ or ‘saturation’ because more colours may be out of gamut (depending on the image of course!).
+Likewise, if you are using a matte paper then you may get more benefit from trying ‘perceptual’ or ‘saturation’.
+This because more colours may be out of gamut (depending on the image of course!).

 In Conclusion